 First you have to grow the product.
 Farms can be either an indoor grow in an extensive warehouse-like facility or outdoor cultivation in a typical farm scenario.

 This cannabis asset class is the hardest to secure loans for.
 It goes back to the uncertainty factor related to the federal government.
-If they shut down cannabis for whatever reason, the banks are left with no collateral other than the land it’s grown on.
-Although land does hold some value, large farms in the middle of nowhere are hard to resell and repurpose to recoup their investment.
+If they shut down cannabis for whatever reason, the banks are left with no collateral other than the land.
+Although land does hold some value, large farms in the middle of nowhere are hard to resell to recoup their investment.

 Once farmers grow and harvest cannabis, they sell it to processing facilities.
 These are typically large warehouse set-ups where materials are cured, trimmed and processed into the final product.